-The observed massive shift to online resident education may incur losses in the delivery and interactivity of teaching sessions and examination practice, for example audio channels in online environments do not replicate organic in-person conversation, and the usual paper-based OSCE or mock examination processes are lost or attenuated.
-Several online lecture series such as the UCSF Covid Lecture Series and pediatric lectures have emerged, featuring urologic thought leaders; these are broadcast live to allow for participation and recorded for future reference and on-demand viewing.^{7,8} These are being incorporated into some Canadian teaching programs, allowing opportunities for CPD certification as well.^{5,6} Investment by and increasing experience of educators may see new or innovative teaching strategies arise.
+The observed massive shift to online resident education may incur losses in the delivery and interactivity of teaching sessions and examination practice.
+Audio channels in online environments do not replicate organic in-person conversation, and the usual paper-based OSCE or mock examination processes are lost or attenuated.
+Several online lecture series have emerged featuring urological thought leaders; these are broadcast live to allow for participation and recorded for future reference and on-demand viewing.^{7,8} These are being incorporated into some Canadian teaching programs, allowing opportunities for continuing professional development certification as well.^{5,6} Investment by and increasing experience of educators may see new or innovative teaching strategies arise.

 This study was done as a survey, which presents with its own limitations.
-The scope is limited with mostly closed-ended questions, although free text options were available.
+The scope is limited, with mostly closedended questions, although free text options were available.
 The study is necessarily limited to cross-sectional snapshots regarding clinical and education changes, without prospective or outcomes-based analysis of resident performance.
 Adaptations made over the future course of the pandemic similarly cannot be measured.
 Three programs did not respond; reasons are not known but may reflect time constraints, loss of the survey request in a crowded email inbox, or due to the English-only distribution of the survey.
 Anonymous delivery and data acquisition prevented us from identifying the three programs.